Zvord/cimulator/memory-bank/activeContext.md

 1. Test the `!reference` tag implementation with real GitLab CI configuration files
 2. Identify and implement support for other GitLab CI-specific YAML tags if needed
 3. Enhance error handling for edge cases in YAML parsing and job expansion
-4. Improve validation against GitLab CI's schema and best practices
+4. Further improve validation against GitLab CI's schema and best practices
 5. Expand test coverage, particularly for edge cases and real-world configurations
 6. Optimize performance for large configurations
 7. Consider implementing visualization of job dependencies and workflow
 8. Add more user-friendly output messages and error handling for file operations
+9. Add tests for the new logging level functionality
+10. Test the new validation functionality with real-world GitLab CI configurations